History of the New York Giants: 2024 season

 In the 2024 season, the Giants deteriorated further to a 3–14 record.
 The season was plagued by poor quarterback play, numerous key injuries (particularly losing starting tackle Andrew Thomas to a Lisfranc injury), and poor pass protection similar to the previous season.
 The Giants also had a 10-game losing streak and were swept by all of their division rivals, both for the first time in franchise history.
 This was the final season with quarterback Daniel Jones on the team as he was released on November 22, a few days after being benched in favor of Tommy DeVito due to his poor performance.
 The ACL tear that ended his previous season as well as the return of several neck injuries played a significant factor in limiting his passing abilities.
 There were a few bright spots for the Giants, such as their rookie class, which was led by wide receiver Malik Nabers.
 Nabers broke the Giants franchise record and NFL rookie record for receptions in a season.
 Another bright spot was the Week 17 home game against the Indianapolis Colts, being one of the Giants best offensive performances in years as they won 45–33, preventing the Giants from becoming the first team ever to lose nine home games in a season (since the NFL expanded to 17 games in 2021) and going winless at home for the first time since 1974.
 The win also eliminated the Colts from playoff contention.

+2025 season

+The Giants had the 3rd pick in the 2025 draft, which they used on Penn State linebacker Abdul Carter, considered one of the best prospects in the draft.
+They later traded for the 25th pick which they used on Ole Miss quarterback Jaxson Dart, as well as selecting Arizona State running back Cam Skattebo in the fourth round.
+Following a week 10 loss to the Chicago Bears, Brian Daboll was fired as head coach, with offensive coordinator Mike Kafka taking over interim head coach duties for the rest of the season.
+The Giants finished with a 4-13 record, missing the playoffs for a third consecutive year.

+2026–present: John Harbaugh era

+The Giants hired John Harbaugh as the 23rd head coach in franchise history on January 17, 2026.
+Harbaugh was previously the head coach of the Baltimore Ravens for 18 seasons before being fired at the end of the 2025 season.